AngleProtocol/angle-strategies-old/README.md

 ## Audits

 Angle smart contracts have been audited by [Chainsecurity](https://docs.angle.money/resources/audits#chainsecurity-july-october-2021) and [Sigma Prime](https://docs.angle.money/resources/audits#sigma-prime-july-october-2021).

-The audit reports can be found in this page of our docs.
+All Angle Protocol related audits can be found in [this page](https://docs.angle.money/resources/audits) of our docs.

 Some strategies in this repo have not been audited, but were forked from other protocols like Yearn.